titoBouzout/WordCount/readme.md

 The minimal word length is 2 and does not count digits.

+An estimated reading time is now appended to the end of the word count.

 ## Installation

 Install this repository automatically via "Package Control" http://wbond.net/sublime_packages/package_control